linkplayapp/linkplay_sdk_doc/en/android/Integrated.md

 # Integrate SDK

-The recommended way to include the SDK in your iOS project is to use CocoaPods, but you can also download the SDK and manually configure your project to use it.
+It is recommended that you refer to the sample to use the remote dependency integration SDK for subsequent updates.

 ## SDK